Time management for university students is an issue that, right from the start, everyone at college has to deal with.

 The real challenge is deciding what to do with the rest of your day.

-Successful time management for university students is about:
+Successful time management for university students really boils down to four things: